Ariana Grande’s Most Lovable Collaborators Show Up at Lollapalooza - DuJour

 Another telling moment came from Ariana Grande’s Instagram earlier in the day, showing Foster asleep during rehearsals.
 Foster claimed that they were visiting Ariana Grande and her band since they were in town.
 Social House has been on tour supporting Grande so the whole crew has became a little family.

 While Social House did make a surprise guest appearance during Grande’s headlining Lollapalooza set later that evening, and debuted the live performance of “boyfriend,” the boys gave closed-mouth smiles about the topic earlier in the day.
 “She’s performing today…?”
 Foster joked while Anderson added, “Oh, her set is going to be wild.
 I would definitely tune in.”
-The cheeky smiles and charming banter makes it clear why Grande has continued to work with the boys on so many hits.
-There is a good vibe that carries with the duo onto the stage and on August 9, onto their debut EP, Everything Changed.
+The cheeky smiles and charming banter make it clear why Grande has continued to work with the boys on so many hits.
+There is a good vibe that the duo carries on and off the stage and on August 9, onto their debut EP, Everything Changed….
 The EP is a snapshot of their upcoming full-length album, which will tell the story of an entire relationship from beginning to end.
 “The EP is just some highlights from that story, but in reverse.
 It starts with the break-up song and goes back through it,” Foster says.

 The first song off the EP is “At Least We Can Say That We Tried” and with it comes some stellar Post Malone vibes, and honest lyrics such as, I don’t really think we should make up.
 Another conversation isn’t gonna change it.
 The song “Haunt You” features background vocals from Grande herself, and “boyfriend” is the fifth song on the six-song EP.
-So, who has helped them the most while creating Everything Changed?
+So, who has helped them the most while creating Everything Changed…?
 “Definitely Ari.
 There’s a level of transparency and openness that she added to her music and it really just inspires us to pull back a layer and really talk about some things that are just really personal to us,” Foster admits.

-There’s clearly a rollercoaster of emotions on Everything Changed but the boys of Social House feel like they’re living on cloud nine right now.
+There’s clearly a rollercoaster of emotions on Everything Changed… but the boys of Social House feel like they’re living on cloud nine right now.
 “It is such a nice weekend for it and it is such a feel good song but my favorite song on the EP right now is “boyfriend.”
 It switches but today it honestly is that song,” Foster says, subtly hinting at the surprise performance slated for later that evening.

 Watch the official video for “boyfriend” and catch Social House on tour with Ariana Grande in Europe later this year.